 Our strong RE curriculum is highly influential in pupils' spiritual, moral, cultural, and emotional development, making a significant contribution in preparing pupils for the opportunities, responsibilities, and experiences of later life.
 It strengthens our understanding of Christian values, empowering pupils to make positive choices.

-Our RE curriculum contributes to promoting British values by providing opportunities to study and learn about different faiths and beliefs.
-As part of our aim to help pupils fully embrace society and the wider world community, other faiths are valued and treated with respect.
 RE is central to preparing our pupils to become resilient, respectful, compassionate, and responsible citizens who are encouraged to make valuable and sustained contributions to local, national, and international communities.